ejrh/snmp/README.md

 Options include:

     -v            verbose mode
+    -p PORT       port to listen for replies on
+    -c FILENAME   config file to use

-The list of hosts and OIDs to poll is read from `sample.conf`.
+The list of hosts and OIDs to poll is read from the config file, which defaults to `poller.conf`.
+If this file cannot be read, the poller will act as if an empty file is specified.

+The poller will reread the config file when it receives a SIGQUIT signal.

 Configuration file
 ------------------